Cermak Road: Industrial Zone - Pilsen

 The road traverses a Scherzer rolling lift type bridge over the south branch of the Chicago River, past old factories, a cement plant and the Carpenter Training Center, and then under the Dan Ryan Expressway (Interstates 90 and 94) to Halsted Street into the Pilsen neighborhood, named for a city in the present-day Czech Republic.

 A quarter-mile west of Halsted Street (800 West) is the historic Fisk Generating Station from Carpenter to Loomis, and from Cermak south to the Chicago river.
 At the southwest corner of Throop Street (1300W) stands a red brick structure topped with a radio antennae-equipped gothic tower that formerly housed Commonwealth Edison garages and warehouses, then Warshawsky & Sons JC Whitney automobile parts supplier, and most recently subdivided warehouse spaces and indoor futbol (soccer) fields.
 On the other side of the street, at May Street, is Dvorak Park.
-Cermak is an industrial corridor up to the Benito Juarez Community Academy where southwest-northeast Blue Island Avenue diagonally crosses Ashland Avenue (1600 West) and Cermak Road.
+Cermak is an industrial corridor up to the Benito Juarez Community Academy where southwest–northeast Blue Island Avenue diagonally crosses Ashland Avenue (1600 West) and Cermak Road.
 That stretch was of the street was upgraded using environmentally sustainable methods and materials in 2011.
 The Loomis Avenue (1400W) bridge connects Pilsen to Bridgeport.
-The Chicago Transit Authority's elevated Pink Line turns west at Paulina Avenue (1700 West), and runs parallel two blocks north of Cermak for about five miles to the town of Cicero.
+The Chicago Transit Authority's elevated Pink Line turns west at Paulina Street (1700 West), and runs parallel two blocks north of Cermak for about five miles to the town of Cicero.

 At the intersection of Cermak and Paulina once stood the main factory of the Chicago Cottage Organ Company.
 The largest reed organ factory in the world, it produced thousands of pump organs per year in the decades before and after 1900.